Fund managers position for post-rate hike U.S. equity rally

-NEW YORK (Reuters) - Tighter monetary policy typically dents a country’s equity markets.
-But several top-performing fund managers say they are now positioning for a rally in the U.S. stock market should the Federal Reserve raise interest rates later this year as expected.
+NEW YORK, June 17 (Reuters) - Tighter monetary policy typically dents a country’s equity markets.
+But several top-performing fund managers say they are now positioning for a rally in the U.S. stock market should the Federal Reserve raise interest rates in September as expected.

 Their reasoning: That if the U.S. economy truly is strong enough for the Fed to raise rates for the first time since 2006, then the effect of higher borrowing costs should be more than offset by a pickup in economic growth and resulting rise in corporate profits.